+'''

+% helpme

-% helpme helpme: Command not found.
+helpme: Command not found.

+'''

-The path variable is typically set for you in a special system file each time a shell starts up (/etc/csh.cshrc on the Inx machines), and it is conventional to modify the default setting via a set command in your ~/.cshrc file.
+The path variable is typically set for you in a special system file each time a shell starts up (/etc/csh.cshrc on the lnx machines), and it is conventional to modify the default setting via a set command in your ~/.cshrc file.

-IMPORTANT NOTE: See the discussion below on the special structure of the ~/.cshrc file for new undergraduate accounts on physics.ubc.ca and Its.physics.ubc.ca, and observe that you should NOT modify ~/.cshrc per se on those systems, if you have a new account.
-Instead all references to ~/.cshrc below should be interpreted as references to ~/.cshrc.solaris or ~/.cshrc.linux, when used in the context of physics.ubc.ca or Its1.physics.ubc.ca, respectively.
+IMPORTANT NOTE: See the discussion below on the special structure of the -/.cshrc file for new undergraduate accounts on physics.ubc.ca and lts.physics.ubc.ca, and observe that you should NOT modify -/.cshrc per se on those systems, if you have a new account.
+Instead all references to -/.cshrc below should be interpreted as references to -/.cshrc.solaris or -/.cshrc.linux, when used in the context of physics.ubc.ca, respectively.